 About Karma Kitchen

 Karma Kitchen first opened in Berkeley on March 31st 2007, by several volunteers inspired to seed the value of a "gift economy".
 It has now spread around the globe.

-|Run by volunteers, our meals are cooked and served with love, and offered to the guest as a genuine gift.
+Run by volunteers, our meals are cooked and served with love, and offered to the guest as a genuine gift.
 To complete the full circle of giving and sustain this experiment, guests make contributions in the spirit of pay-it-forward to those who will come after them.
-In keeping this chain going, the generosity of both guests and volunteers helps to create a future that moves from transaction to trust, from self-oriented isolation to shared commitment, and from fear of scarcity to celebration of abundance.||
+In keeping this chain going, the generosity of both guests and volunteers helps to create a future that moves from transaction to trust, from self-oriented isolation to shared commitment, and from fear of scarcity to celebration of abundance.

 Our chain of gifts has been able to continue for: